ArduPilot/ardupilot_wiki/common/source/docs/common-camera-gimbal.rst

 'copter reaches -15°/+15°)

-**Retract Angles** refer to the position of the gimbal when the mount's mode is "retracted" (i.e. MNT_MODE=0).
+**Retract Angles** refer to the position of the gimbal when the mount's mode is "retracted" (i.e. MNT1_DEFLT_MODE=0).
 "Retracted" normally means when the gimbal is pulled into the body of the aircraft which is generally not relevant for multicopters.

-**Neutral Angles** refer to the position of the gimbal when the mount is first initialised.
+**Neutral Angles** refers to the position of the gimbal when the mount is first initialized.
 This is normally facing straight forward.

 **Control Angles** are parameters to allow control of the gimbal from a ground station perhaps using a joystick.
 These values are overwritten